-That is why the personal statement is such an important part of the college application.
-When reading your essay, the admissions officers aren’t looking to see how your numbers stack up.
+While reading your essay, admissions officers aren’t looking to see how your numbers stack up.
 They want to know about the unique qualities that only you have.
 Because, trust me, you have them.

 In many cases, the personal statement is the only chance the admissions officers get to hear you speak.
 It could be a determining factor for a shaky applicant, one whose grades might be excused by extenuating circumstances.
 Admissions officers want to get to know you.
 They want to learn what they can about your personality.
 You can rest assured that, however hurriedly, your essay will be read by someone at that college.

 All the same, writing this essay is no simple task.
-A couple commonly asked questions:
+The following questions are commonly asked in the process:

 What Do Colleges Want?